Arts Integration Training

 Eligible Request Amounts

-Applicant organizations can request up to $15,000 for the two-year grant period.
+Applicant organizations can request up to $25,000 for the one-year grant activity period.

 Funding Restrictions

-For organizations with total operating revenue above $250,000, the sum of requests for CAC grants during the same year of funding cannot exceed 50% of the total operating revenue from the most recently completed fiscal year.
+• The sum of requests during the same year of funding cannot exceed 50% of the total revenue from the most recently completed fiscal year for organizations with total revenue above $250,000.

 Application Links: